cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ## Adding Extra Libraries

 The three last libraries I am going to add to this project are [ImGui](https://github.com/ocornut/imgui) for easy GUI setup, [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for texture loading and [GLM](https://github.com/g-truc/glm) for mathematics.
-ImGui is significantly more complex to add to a CMake project so we are going to start with `stb_image` and `GLM`.
+ImGui is significantly more complex to add to a CMake project so we are going to start with stb_image and GLM.

 ### Setting up stb_image

-`stb_image` is a single header library for loading textures (png, jpg, etc) into memory for use with OpenGL.
+stb_image is a single header library for loading textures (png, jpg, etc) into memory for use with OpenGL.
 To start we need to download the [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) header and setup a dependencies folder for it.
 The folder will have the following structure:

 ```
 stb_image